picnoir/DobadoBots/README.md

 1. If the distance returned by the front laser of the robot is more than 30, it moves forward.
 2. If not, it will check the nature of the object detected by the front laser.
 If it is an obstacle, it will turn to the right, otherwise, it moves forward.

-A more general view of the conditionalstructure would be like this.
+A more general view of the conditional structure would be like this.

 ```
 IF [Sensor]